Links may not function; however, this content may be relevant to outdated versions of the product.

 Email listeners use the details in the Sender section of an email account record to know where to send autoreply messages.
 For example, if you configure case creation from an email, an email listener can automatically notify the sender of their case number.

 Certain configurations, such as creating an email channel or enabling case creation by email, automatically generate email listeners.
-For more information, see Creating an Email channel and Enabling creation by email of top-level cases.
+For more information, see Creating an Email channel and Enabling creation by email for top-level cases.

 If you want to use more basic configurations, such as creating a case from an email, you can also create email listeners manually in Dev Studio.
 For more information, see Creating an email listener.